-You can buy tickets online on Trenitalia.com, through Trenitalia App, to the automatic machines at the station, and at the ticket office but usually, there is a long queue.
+You can buy tickets online on Trenitalia.com, through Trenitalia App, through the automatic machines at the station, and at the ticket office but usually, there is a long queue.

 If you decide to use trains to travel, look for more info about how to travel in Tuscany by train here.

 From Florence to Cinque Terre by Boat

-During summertime, starting from middle June, you can reach Portovenere and Cinque Terre by boat departing from the coast of Tuscany.
+During summertime, starting in the middle of June, you can reach Portovenere and Cinque Terre by boat departing from the coast of Tuscany.
 The Consorzio Marittimo Turistico 5 Terre – Golfo Dei Poeti offers a daily cruise to Cinque Terre departing from the marina of Viareggio, Forte Dei Marmi, Massa, and Carrara.

-For example, you can reach Viareggio by car or by train and from there you get the boat that will bring to CT cruising the Ligurian Sea.
+For example, you can reach Viareggio by car or by train and from there you get the boat that will bring you to CT cruising the Ligurian Sea.
 The itinerary usually includes one hour stop in Portovenere, then you will reach Monterosso, the last of the five villages.
-While cruising you have the opportunity to admire all the villages and its colored houses from the sea.
-In Monterosso, you have about 3 hours to enjoy the beach or walk around the tiny village before getting on board and go back to Tuscany.
+While cruising you have the opportunity to admire all the villages and their colored houses from the sea.
+In Monterosso, you have about 3 hours to enjoy the beach or walk around the tiny village before getting on board and going back to Tuscany.

-Another solution is reaching La Spezia by car or train and get the boat from the marina.
+Another solution is to reach La Spezia by car or train and get the boat from the marina.
 In this case, the ferry will stop in all the villages (except for Corniglia which is on top of the hill).
 Buying the daily ticket that costs € 35,00, you can use the boat service as much as you want and go back to La Spezia at the end of the day.

-More info about costs and timetables on the official website of the boat company Navigazione Golfo dei Poeti.
+More info about costs and timetables is on the official website of the boat company Navigazione Golfo dei Poeti.